Rabios/c99-game-template/README.md

 ### Building

-Clone this repo and build it with CMake.
+Clone this repo and build it with CMake, Then use C compiler of your choice (GCC, Visua Studio's MSVC, etc...)

 ### Usage